Jpunt/green-light/docs/getting-started.md

 That extra promise and timeout are there to check out what's going on.
 Run `npm test` and open `http://localhost:4000/hello-world.json` to see if this works as expected.

 ## Target
 The target is your app we want to test.
-It can be anything, as long as it can be started with a command on the command line, and it can be configured to connect to the mocked API instead of its regular source.
+It can be anything, as long as it can be started with a command on your CLI, and it can be configured to connect to the mocked API instead of its regular source.
 Add `runTarget()` to `test/runner.js`:

 ```js
 GreenLight